 Chaos Theory and the Social Sciences

 In this paper, I examine three ways researchers in the social sciences have used chaos theory.
 These examinations are part of an ongoing project to understand what chaos theory means and what it does not mean, as a way to investigate the general question of how research in the physical sciences is and ought to be translated across disciplines.
 The first type of use of chaos theory is the application of mathematical techniques.
 In the physical sciences, a typical experimental situation will yield a long series of measurements, from which a "strange attractor" can be sought in reconstructed phase space.
-Social systems present a genuine challenge to such attempts, though perhaps not an impossible one.
 Under what circumstances can the mathematical techniques of nonlinear dynamics and chaos theory be applied to social systems?